CzternastyHembre/IT1901-ITP/casino/core/src/main/java/README.md

 ## SaveHandler

-This is the class for writing the users into json objects and also for reading the json objects so they can be fetched.
+This class helps save the data of the users in the home directory.
+It is saved a json objects and it also helps read from this file.

 ## Slots